Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 * Describe a certain memory layout containing input data.
 * Assign names, structure, and meaning to the Controls operating on the data.

-A layout can either be for a Control on a Device (for example `Stick`) or for a Device itself (that is, anything based on [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html)).
+A layout can either be for a Control on a Device (for example, `Stick`), or for a Device itself (that is, anything based on [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html)).

-The Input System only loads layouts when needed -- usually, when creating a new Device.
-You can be manually load a layout using [`InputSystem.LoadLayout`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_LoadLayout_System_String_).
-This returns an [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html) instance containing the fully merged (that is, containing any information inherited from base layouts and/or affected by layout overrides), final structure of the layout.
+The Input System only loads layouts when needed - usually, when creating a new Device.
+You can manually load a layout using [`InputSystem.LoadLayout`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_LoadLayout_System_String_).
+This returns an [`InputControlLayout`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html) instance which contains the final, fully merged (that is, containing any information inherited from base layouts and/or affected by layout overrides) structure of the layout.

 You can register new layouts through [`InputSystem.RegisterLayout`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RegisterLayout_System_String_System_String_System_Nullable_UnityEngine_InputSystem_Layouts_InputDeviceMatcher__).

 ## Layout formats

-New layouts can be added in one of three ways.
+You can add new layouts layouts in one of three ways.

 1. Represented by C# structs and classes.
 2. In JSON format.
-3. Built on the fly at runt ime using layout builders.
+3. Built on the fly at runtime using layout builders.

 ### Layout from type

-In its most basic form, a layout can be expressed by a C# class (derived from [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html) for a Control layout or derived from [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) for a Device layout).
+In its most basic form, a layout can be expressed by a C# class derived from:

+* [`InputControl`](../api/UnityEngine.InputSystem.InputControl.html) for a Control layout.
+* [`InputDevice`](../api/UnityEngine.InputSystem.InputDevice.html) for a Device layout.

 ```CSharp
 // The InputControlLayout attribute is not strictly necessary here.